Pipeline values and parameters

 Element parameter scope

-Element parameters use lexical scoping, so parameters are in scope within the element they are defined in, for example, a job, a command, or an executor.
+Element parameters, which are parameters set in a job, a command, or an executor, use lexical scoping.
+That is, element parameters are in scope within the element they are defined in.
 If an element with parameters calls another element with parameters, like in the example below, the inner element does not inherit the scope of the calling element.

 version: 2.1